reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 6-) Point on \*spectra-asm.fl.png for the purged and hapltoigs where the heterozygous peak is, and where the homozygous peak is?

 7-) If you look at \*spectra-asm.fl.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
-On the other hand, if you look at \*\spectra-asm.st.png for the purged restuls, the primary or the haplotigs, you see kmers present only on the reads and absent from the heterozygous peak.
+On the other hand, if you look at \*\spectra-asm.st.png for the purged results, the primary or the haplotigs, you see kmers present only on the reads and absent from the heterozygous peak.
 Why is that?

-8-) Look at the completeness file for the purged ran I have produced: why is the completeness there different from the one you have generated for total hicanu?
+8-) Look at the completeness file for the purged run I have produced: why is the completeness there different from the one you have generated for total hicanu?

-9-) Look at the .qv file for the purged ran I have produced: why do you think the qvs are different from the one you have generated for the total hicanu?
+9-) Look at the .qv file for the purged run I have produced: why do you think the qvs are different from the one you have generated for the total hicanu?

 Finally, we have discussed that another way of evaluating assemblies is at looking at BUSCO runs for the assemblies.
 I have generated BUSCO rans for the total Hicanu output, the primary purged assembly and the haplotigs purged assembly.
 You will find the BUSCO result folders in `~/Share/Data/<your_species>/BUSCO/`.
 You don't need to copy the whole busco folders, but I want you to go inside each BUSCO run and analyse the short_output*.txt file for each and answer: